 Your VoIP or unified communications may need to connect to your A/V system as well, so take this into consideration when designing your network.
 With the increasing reliance of all sizes of businesses on voice conferencing, video conferencing, and real-time web conferencing, your conference room signal takes on much greater importance.

 Security systems use audio-visual quality cabling, but each system differs greatly as to their individual requirements.
 CCTV systems can vary in quality greatly, but generally the higher quality the signal, the more important the integrity of the cabling itself.
 Depending on how your security system operates, you may need to run A/V cables to a dedicated hard drive in order to store recorded footage.
 In this case, you will need to allocate space in your technology room to accommodate the necessary drives and extra cabling.
 You may also want to consider running your security system on a PoE basis or at least with some sort of battery backup just to ensure you are protected, no matter what.

 Think of your cable array as that network of blood vessels that is constantly feeding your business: keeping it alive, so to speak, with energy and data.

 The best laid-out cabling systems are easy to maintain and easy to understand, even for a layman.
-The best way to ensure that whomever is working on or maintaining your system has a clear idea of what’s what is to colour-code and label your cable groups.
+The best way to ensure that whoever is working on or maintaining your system has a clear idea of what’s what is to color-code and label your cable groups.